 - Worsening working conditions or work schedule

-- Spreading false rumors about employee
+- Spreading false rumors about an employee

 - Interfering with job performance or making work more difficult